5DROR5/Sidewalk-PIT/README.md

 **The mod builds only from what you marked with the `WarningMaterial`** — the orange one with NO MATERIAL written on it.
 On a MeshRoad, leaving the materials empty counts the same.
 Any object with a real material is skipped on purpose, so existing roads on the map don't turn into sidewalks.

+The quick way to mark them: select the objects and click **mark as sidewalk** in the tool window, and the material is written to all of them at once.

-> **If `WarningMaterial` isn't in the material list:** create any new road on the map.
+> **If you're picking `WarningMaterial` by hand and it isn't in the material list:** create any new road on the map.
 You can delete it immediately; next time you open the list it'll be there.
 Known game bug.

 ### Sidewalk → DecalRoad